Common name(s)

 Identification

-A large stingray with a kite-shaped disc that is slightly wider than long; disc width approximately 1.2 x length.
+A medium to large stingray with a kite-shaped disc that is slightly wider than long; disc width approximately 1.2 x length.
 Snout obtusely angular with a slightly protruding tip.
 Anterior margins of disc mildly convex.
 Pectoral fin apexes narrowly rounded or angular.
 Pelvic fins small with tightly rounded apexes.

 Eyes relatively large and protruding.
 Snout length less than 2x combined eye and spiracle length.